-Sylvester Stallone, 72, Does Intense Workouts To Prep For ‘Rambo’
+Sylvester Stallone, 72, Does Intense Workouts To Prep For ‘Rambo 5’

 — Blair Underwood (@BlairUnderwood) August 13, 2014

 Back in 2014, actor Blair Underwood expressed his admiration for Ms. Shepherd, who was then 77.
-“She’s still got it!”
-Underwood gushed.